SLAMPAI/autoexperiment/README.md

     batch_size: 1024

 common:
-  # Here, we define common variables to all experiments
+  # Here, we define common variables to all experiments.

   # Path to the sbatch template file, this is the basic squeleton of all sbatch files
   # where variables to be replaced are written as {NAME} (see Step 1)